sonodima/wmipp/README.md

 Because this query may return more than one result _(with disks > 1)_, you can choose to iterate all the returned objects in the result with range-based loops.

-Within the loop, retrieve the `Model` property value of each object using the `GetProperty` function and store it in the `model` variable.
+Within the loop, retrieve the `Model` property value of each object using the `GetProperty` function and store it in the `disk_model` variable.

 ```cpp
 #include <wmipp/wmipp.hxx>